How can managers best create sales reports?

 Option 2: ERP/CRM system reports

 This option involves multiple canned reports to choose from, depending on what you want to analyse; it is comprehensive and integrates well into sales systems.
-Reports from these systems are based on real-time data and are therefore more accurate then those created in spreadsheets.
+Reports from these systems are based on real-time data and are therefore more accurate than those created in spreadsheets.

 Limitations: Reporting directly from ERP and/or CRM systems tends to be complicated for any ad-hoc or custom reports, requiring the help of your IT team.
 And, if you require a report that draws on data from more than one specific data source, you may still find yourself combining data in spreadsheets.

-Generating detailed reports often involve unnecessary complexities as you may find yourself spending more time generating multiple reports to answer specific questions.
+Generating detailed reports often involves unnecessary complexities as you may find yourself spending more time generating multiple reports to answer specific questions.
 For example, imagine you discover that sales are down in a specific region.
 You now want to know whether one specific customer is driving that decline, or if there were a number of customers all showing small declines.
 And then; was there a decline in a specific product group that could indicate that a competitor has a better offer?
 Or perhaps a specific sales rep was not aware of a current promotion, and therefore had not sold the expected products?
-All these question might mean custom reports from ERP and/or CRMs systems are outdated by the time they are published.
+All these questions might mean custom reports from ERP and/or CRMs systems are outdated by the time they are published.

 Option 3: In-house built database

 For example: Access, Crystal Reports and Cube.
 This option involves using an in-house legacy system.
 The major advantage of this system is the ability to completely tailor it to your needs and processes during design and implementation.